PinaGruden/TDOA_tracking_master/README.md

 Copyright (c) 2021, Pina Gruden

+## Required Matlab toolboxes

+This package was developed with Matlab version 2022a (9.12).
+It uses the following Matlab toolboxes:
+- Signal Processing Toolbox
+- Statistics and Machine Learning Toolbox
+- Curve Fitting Toolbox

 ## How to use

 Before running the package specify the array, paths and parameters for your application by modifying the following scripts: